iradmi/RPS_Game/README.md

 Players simultaneously open their hands to display a symbol:
 >* Fist equals rock
 >* Open hand equals paper
->* Showing the index and middle finger equals scissors.
+>* Crossing index and middle finger equals scissors.

 Round winner is determined by the following schema:
 >* paper beats (wraps) rock